 As shown in Table 3-3 and Table 3-9, the future water supplies available to OMUC are projected to meet the projected water demands for the service area.
-Further, the future water demands in the 2020 UWMP did not consider the increase in potable water demand from the proposed Project.
-However, the increased water demand of the Project is just 0.4 percent of the citywide ultimate 2045 water demand/water supply as estimated by the 2020 UWMP (i.e., 73,668 AFY).
-Notably, as of 2020 OMUC can purchase up to 9,915 AFY (8.9 mgd) of imported supply through WFA at Tier 1 rates.
+Further, the future water demands in the 2020 UWMP did account for a potable water demand from the Project site and because of the change in land use designations being proposed by the Project, the water demand of the Project is less than the water demand accounted for in the 2020 UWMP projections.

+As of 2020, OMUC can purchase up to 9,915 AFY (8.9 mgd) of imported supply through WFA at Tier 1 rates.
 Beyond that amount, OMUC could continue to purchase at Tier 2 rates (ultimate capacity for WFA supply is 15.4 mgd [Table 3-5]).
 In 2020, OMUC purchased about 6,513 AF from the WFA plant (Agua de Lejos WTP), which is well within their conveyance capacity of 15.4 mgd and within their rights of approximately 25 mgd.
 There is ample availability for OMUC to purchase additional imported water from the WFA that is within their rights to meet the needs of the proposed Project.